“Gifts from Mother Earth,” presented to the Municipality of North Grenville by local artist Finian Paibomesai in 2022.

 - Raising of the Every Child Matters Flag on September 30th

-- Development of a land acknowledgment, in consultation with local Indigenous leaders and expected for early 2022
+- Development of a land acknowledgment, in consultation with local Indigenous leaders (adopted in February 2022)

-- Public engagement sessions with indigenous and non-indigenous community members
+- Public engagement sessions with Indigenous and non-indigenous community members (in progress)

 -